 In places this stretch is narrow with a number of bends and there are restrictions.
 Vehicles that are more than 8 metres long and have an axle load of more than 8 tonnes will be banned from driving on Gamle Strynefjellsvegen from Grotli to the Sogn og Fjordane county boundary.
 In the menu below you will find useful links that we hope will be helpful.
 For more tourist information, please contact local and regional tourist agents.

-Winter notice: The road is open - 15 June 2019.
-The route is closed during the winter season.
+Winter notice: The route is closed during the winter season.
 Red flags in the map show where the road will be closed.
 It is normally closed in October and reopens in June.

 When tourism started to emerge as an important industry in the rural areas bordering on the fjords in the last decades of the 19th century, the first thoughts arose of a road over Strynefjellet.
 In 1881 therefore the decision was taken to build a road, and migrant workers from Sweden joined local forces to begin the heavy construction work.
 The road was completed in 1894, and it still impresses us as relatively untouched.
 Here you will find long rows of guard stones and the old hand-built drystone walls along the road.
 These are the crash barriers of a time when horses and carts were more usual than cars.
 Traces of former bridleways that were used for transport between east and west can be seen alongside the road.
 At Gamle Strynefjellsvegen you will also find old stone slabs that travellers used for shelter at night.